mathew-hall/esp8266-dht/README.md

 The sensors both need their VCC and GND pins connecting to power and ground respectively.

+## Sleep mode

+The sleep mode requires the RST pin to be tied to GPIO16 to allow the chip to wake itself back up.
+If this change isn't made (and sleep mode is turned on in `tempd.c`) then the board will post a single update and then not do anything until manually reset.

+You'll need to solder a wire from RST to GPIO16.
+See [Issue #3](https://github.com/mathew-hall/esp8266-dht/issues/3) for the needed bodge.
+The pitch on the chip is very small, so use a very thin wire.
+I used an individual strand from an IDE cable.

+This might not apply for newer ESP modules.

 # Licenses

 This code is entirely based on [Sprite_tm](http://www.esp8266.com/viewtopic.php?f=6&t=376)'s httpd implementation for the ESP8266, licensed under the Beer-ware license.
 See the license headers in the `user` directory for the full text of the license.